 Project Management Part 3: what to do after a project is finished.

-When you're managing a project, once a project is over - there are no tasks left to complete, the work is signed off, the client is happy - it’s tempting to get busy and just start in on the next project.
+When you're tasked with project management and you're managing a project, once a project is over - there are no tasks left to complete, the work is signed off, the client is happy - it’s tempting to get busy and just start in on the next project.